mrbalraj007/Azure_DevOps_Projects/Azure_DevOps_All_Projects/05_Real-Time-DevOps-Project_CI-CD_Multi-Tier-With-Database/Multi-Stage_YAML_CI_CD_banking_app.md

 ![image-58](https://github.com/user-attachments/assets/71922859-a009-45c5-b89c-433f30c06ac1)

-**Solution**: As we are using private registory and we need to use '```imagepullsecrets```'
+**Solution**: As we are using a private registry and we need to use 'imagepullsecrets'

-Go to azure registory and get the password which will be used in below command
+Go to Azure registry and get the password which will be used in the below command
 ![image-60](https://github.com/user-attachments/assets/5549858c-2c3e-493d-a802-c881af820477)